The Best of Everything (film): Plot

 Mike and Caroline consider becoming involved romantically, but their plans are interrupted by Eddie, who dines with Caroline while in New York on a business trip.
-Thinking Eddie wants to leave his wife and rekindle their relationship, Caroline visits his hotel room; she leaves after Eddie reveals he has no intention of divorcing his rich wife and only wants Caroline to be his mistress.
+Thinking Eddie wants to leave his wife and marry her, Caroline visits his hotel room; she leaves after Eddie reveals he has no intention of divorcing his rich wife and only wants Caroline to be his mistress.

-When Farrow quits her job to marry a man and move to St. Louis, Caroline takes her place at Fabian.
-Caroline relinquishes the position when Farrow returns to New York after her marriage fails.
-While leaving the office one day, Caroline bumps into Mike.
-She lifts the veil and removes the black hat she is wearing to mourn Gregg's death and locks eyes with him; they walk away together as the film ends.
+When Farrow quits her job to marry and move to St. Louis, Caroline takes her place at Fabian.
+Caroline relinquishes the position when Farrow returns to New York after her marriage fails because, she tells Caroline, she no longer had enough to give.

+While leaving the office one day, Caroline bumps into Mike on the street.
+She removes the hat she is wearing and locks eyes with him; they walk away together as the film ends.